lucapette/lucapette.github.com/_drafts/a-few-words-about-hiring.markdown

   hardly justify this requirement in a job ad.

 Last but not least, I want to underline that it is very likely for candidates to read about your company for the first time while reading your job ad.
-It is the first point of contact in most cases and you do not want to give people the usual impression you are just another company out there using the same ad as everyone else.
-[Even from a very cynical point of view as the conversion rate of leads into actual new team members you should really care about your ads].
+It is the first point of contact in most cases and you do not want to give people the impression you are just another company out there using the same ad as everyone else.

 ## Screening people

 This is harder than it looks, as with everything else when it comes to hiring.
 I do not think it is a good idea to leave the screening to one person in your team - and I see this happen often unfortunately.
 If you have more than one team, you can play a small game, you can try to figure out with the teams if people would fit in their team.
 There is less chance of getting it wrong and reject someone based on the fact your team member did not have a good coffee in the morning.
 Obviously, this process may turn to be very expensive and I have already had this argument.
 But if you are not willing to spend time on getting people, you probably should not be working with people.